Post-Purchase Concierge vs SMS Marketing, Helpdesks, and Return Portals

 - If you need self‑serve returns logistics, you want Loop / Narvar / Happy Returns.

-- If you want a personal relationship with every customer (that starts post-purchase and grows from there), you want Return Signals.
+- If you want a personal relationship with every customer (that starts post-purchase and grows from there), you want Signals.

 Comparison table